lastweek/lastweek.github.io/docs/notes/virt.md

 ## History of Virtualization

 1. Software-based Virtualization.
 This is where VMware started.
-No hardware support.
-Smart tricks.
+No hardware support but just smart software tricks.
+You should read their papers.
 2. Para-virtualization.
 This is what Xen invented.
-They will change the guest OS in order for better emulation.
-No hardware support.
+They changed the guest OS for a better emulation.
+No hardware support still.
 But the guest OS is changed.
 3. Hardware-assited virtualization.
-This is what AMD and Intel Vt-d, IOMMU started.
-The CPU itself would support virtualization mode and non-virtualization mode.
-The hardware change alone cannot work.
-They are usually used to accelerate existing technologies.
-Hence, you can run Xen+Vt-d, QEMU+Vt-d (which is enabled by KVM).
+This is what AMD and Intel Vt-d + IOMMU for.
+The CPU would support virtualization mode and non-virtualization mode (in x86, each mode has Ring 0-3).
+However, the hardware change alone cannot work.
+They must work a virtual machine monitor for at least device emulation and other things.
+This is where KVM and QEMU came in.
+KVM lets Linux able to use those hardware features and turn Linux into a type-2 hypervisor.
+QEMU, acting as a VMM, helps setup KVM and emulates devices.
+4. Offload virtualization to dedicated hardware.
+This is what big cloud vendors are doing.
+For example, AWS Nitro cards, Mirosoft FPGA based SmartNIC cards.
-4. Offload virtualization to dedicated hardware, e.g., AWS Nitro.
-Rather than using QEMU (or vendor kernel) to emulate storage/network devices, they build customized cards that would handle all that in hardware!
-The idea is simple, the guest MMIO space would be handled by the dedicated device.
-This approach can greatly save host CPU usage.
-Exmaples: AWS Nitro, Microsoft SmartNIC for their network offloading (i.e., openvswitch), Huawei.
-Google seems doing everything in SW.
+Rather than using QEMU (or vendor kernel) to emulate storage/network devices, these vendors build customized cards that would handle all that in hardware!
+Guest VMs are not aware of these because they only see the MMIO spaces.
+It is just that the MMIO space directly maps a to real hardware rather than captured by QEMU.
+This approach can greatly save host CPU usage, hence reduce Datacenter Virtualization Tax.
 5. Bare-metal virtualization.
+Going back to where we started!

+## Virtualization Hardware

+Examples AWS Nitro cards, Microsoft FPGA based SmartNIC cards.

+### Principles

+TODO

+### Case Studies

+TODO

+1. Network Device and VNF
+2. Block layer NVMe
+3. Security
+4. more

 ## Note